rackspace/php-opencloud/docs/quickref.md

 ### Creating a server with virtual networks

-To attach a new server to one or more networks, use the 'networks' attribute (which is an array) as a parameter for the `Server::Create` method:
+To attach a new server to one or more networks, use the `$networks` attribute (which is an array) as a parameter for the `Server::Create()` method:

     $server = $compute->Server();
     $server->Create(array(